Ketty La Rocca

-Ketty La Rocca (14 July 1938 – 7 February 1976) was an Italian artist during the 1960s and 70s.
+Ketty La Rocca (14 July 1938 – 7 February 1976) was an Italian artist.
 She was a leading exponent of body art and visual poetry movements.

 Nowadays, The Estate Ketty La Rocca is managed by her son, Michelangelo Vasta, Professor of Economic History at the Department of Economics and Statistics, University of Siena.

 Work

 The art of La Rocca comprises visual poetry, visual art, and performance.
 She explored language, images, and scenes of the everyday world.
 She emphasized the imagery of bodies.